gis-rpd/rpd-rnaseq/docs/usage.md

 So you can specify multiple samples and each samples can contain multiple fastq pairs (AKA readunits)

 ### `--singleEnd`
 By default, the pipeline expects paired-end data.
 If you have single-end data, you need to specify `--singleEnd` on the command line when you launch the pipeline.
 A normal glob pattern, enclosed in quotation marks, can then be used for `--reads`.
-For example:

 ### Library strandedness